phamtony/api-portfolio/README.md

 Here's my personal online porfolio using portfolio-api: <a href="https://tonypham.dev" rel="noopener noreferrer" target="_blank">tonypham.dev</a>

+*Please do not provide any sensitive information as this is a personal project with very little security emphasis.

 ## Usage
 You can make an account or you can test it out with the dummy credentials provided on the software.